 While polished floors may also use sealers, sealed surface differs in that the floor is not honed and treated to the same level of sheen as polished.

-Sealed Concrete floor is a process when a surface needs ground to a smooth finish and sealed clear.
-Installers can use various water repellent sealers and coatings to seal the floor.
-As an example, acrylic concrete floor sealer, polyurethane, or screed sealer.
+Sealed Concrete floor is a process in which a surface needs to be ground to a smooth finish and sealed clear.
+Installers can use various water-repellent sealers and coatings to seal the floor.
+An example is acrylic concrete floor sealer, polyurethane, or screed sealer.

-The concrete surface requires at least a 120 grit finish for sealing when polishing is around 800 grit.
-In fact, the concrete grinding and sealing process needs fewer grinding passes.
+The concrete surface requires at least a 120-grit finish for sealing when polishing is around 800 grit.
+The concrete grinding and sealing process needs fewer grinding passes.
 Therefore, it’s more budget-friendly.

-If you expect a longer life of the sealer, make sure you choose the right system and maintain it properly.
+If you expect a longer sealer life, choose the right system and maintain it properly.
 Surely, epoxies and urethanes deliver the best long-term performance and can last years before the need for reapplication.
-When it comes to concrete floor sealer, you get what you pay for.
+You get what you pay for when it comes to concrete floor sealer.

-You can get similar performance using a urethane or epoxy system, which commonly lasts 5 – 10 years, depending on the traffic level.
-Acrylic Water-based sealers withstand the shortest performance life – from 1 to 3 years.
+Depending on the traffic level, you can get similar performance using a urethane or epoxy system, which commonly lasts 5 – 10 years.
+Acrylic Water-based sealers withstand the shortest performance life – 1 to 3 years.

 Sealers Compatibility with Different Finishes

-As a matter of fact, most sealers work great on acid-stained floors.
-However, if you have an interior space, a no odor water-based acrylic sealer with floor wax works the best.
-If it is a commercial shop, epoxy with polyurethane would be the system to use.
+Most sealers work great on acid-stained floors.
+However, a no-odor water-based acrylic sealer with floor wax works best if you have an interior space.
+If it is a commercial shop, epoxy with polyurethane would be the system.